The EUSPBA Circle of Honor

-Roddy is Past-President of EUSPBA, having been involved in all of the
+Roddy was Past-President of EUSPBA, having been involved in all of the

-serving on the Music Board of the EUSPBA as well as chairman of the
+served on the Music Board of the EUSPBA and chaired the

-Education Board and has been instrumental in developing the Progressive
+Education Board, and was instrumental in developing the Progressive

 - Born in Ullapool, Ross-shire Scotland on October 18, 1923